 “Randy”, who we will call “Ray” because we can’t stop giggling at his pseudonym, turns out to be into just about every kind of new age nonsense it’s possible to be involved in.
 A tall, good-looking retired police officer in his 60s, Ray is described as a “real activist” who spends much of his time attending protests and new age conferences.

-Ray is also a “breatharian”, who believes he doesn’t require food or water to survive, but only air.
+Ray is also a “breatharian”, who claims to believe he doesn’t require food or water to survive, but only air.
 Despite his claims that he didn’t actually need food, HG says, he would indulge from time to time, especially when fish and chips and beer were involved.
-[Well come ON…who wouldn’t? —Ed.]
+[Well come on…who wouldn’t? —Ed.]

 Life on the farm